b3rnh4rdw4gn3r/final_project_greenbootcamps/README.md

 - Apply a standard clustering method to the numerical features X.
 - Analyze the average values by cluster_id for these numerical features and store them in analysis, rounding values to the nearest whole number.

-## Extra Task after talk to Haritha 04.07.for 43min
-"Looks good" for the final_project_bernhard_wagner_V0.ipynb
-- extra ideas added: Use confusion matrix, just look at accuracy and f1-score to choose advanced model, if perdormance not better find out reasons why
-- extra idea added: Do feature engineering, perform cross-validations over again
-- extra idea added: For clustering use alternative methods as well and compare
-- ask for Maria's Feedback thereafter

 ## Final upload of the project in python notebook & presentation 14.07.2024
 - added the notebook with comments and explanation for each step
 - added a presentation created with canva.com template